 - > I have thought about this for quite some time and am interested in accessing the Colorado End of Life Options Act.
-Is this a decision that you would support me in? - > I want to die the way I've lived: on my own terms.
+Is this a decision that you would support me in? - I want to die the way I've lived: on my own terms.
 That's why I am interested in the Colorado End of Life Options Act.
 It's my understanding that in order to initiate the process, I need to first make a verbal request.
-I also understand that anyone facing a terminal illness would benefit from hospice support.
 Could you please document my verbal request today and place a referral to hospice?